 3 parents of kids ages 9-16

-Key insight: Parents and educators want to screen content before kids watch, and will make time to do so.
+KEY INSIGHT: Parents and educators want to screen YOUTUBE VIDEOS before kids watch, and will make time to do so.

 Outcome